tehachapi-hams/tehachapi-meshtastic/src/chapter_1_channels.md

   sent from it, just for folks to test connectivity quickly.
   - Traceroute is another useful tool for this.
   - At this point in time, Range Test should feel free to operate in here.
-- The encryption setting of `none` is set to meet opinions of ham radio operators, because it allows the most number of Ham's to help the network with stronger transmissions that unlicensed users cannot perform.
+- The encryption setting of `default` (the trivial key of "1") is now set to match the convenience of new users on the network.
-  - Since we would intend to publish an encryption key here anyways, encrypted traffic is an allowed mode of operation since the key is published.
-But some folks don't get it.
+  - Ham Radio operators should note that this is a **PUBLISHED KEY** on this **PUBLIC WEBPAGE**, and the intent is not to `obscure meaning`.
+  - At this time, we have recieved no contact from an FCC Regional Director under §97.309(b) restricting our usage.
+  - All records, if they were required to be kept, are already recorded in this `git` repository.
 - There can be no gaps between channels.
 You can't have Channel 8, if you don't also have Channels 1-7 setup.